recidive/xylem/docs/query.md

 # Query

- > **Disclaimer:** this is a working in progress.
-Not everything documented here is implemented yet and it's subject to change.

 ## The criteria object

 The criteria object is an uniform way to query different databases based on a criteria.
 The criteria is made of key/value pairs and operators.